-Please do not take more than one formal action at a time.
-Wait for the reply to your complaint, and then take further action against that decision.
-Deadlines for further action will start to run as from when you receive the reply to your complaint (final decision)1744.
+Do not take more than one formal action at a time.
+The PI and/or the HI (applicant legal entity) should wait for the reply to the complaint.
+Deadlines for further action will start to run from the date of receipt of the reply to the complaint (final decision)17.